Chestnut Class

 Our PE days are currently:

-Thursdays- Football- Mr Kiely
+Thursdays- Gymnastics Mr Kiely

 Homework

-In Key Stage 2 we we actively encourage students to complete home learning with care and consistency it is set on a Friday 3:20pm and is due in by 9am the following Friday.
+In Key Stage 2 we actively encourage students to complete home learning with care and consistency it is set on a Friday 3:20pm and is due in by 9am the following Friday.

 Homework comprises of a set of online tasks: weekly spellings set on Spellingshed and times tables set on TTRockstars.
 The children will be practicing the timestables that best suits their learning and the number of games required will depend on accuracy and speed.